 IV.
 Get Good Advice

 Illinois’ alcohol laws can change.
 In fact, they do change.
 Also their interpretation changes.
 They can conflict.
 They can confuse.
 Lawyers study law for years.
-Never rely on this site.
+So never rely on this site.
 Nor on any other site.

 Also, friends may give advice.
 Colleagues may give opinions.
 Neighbors may give suggestions.
 Smile and thank them.
 Then ignore them.
 Their advice is worth about what you payed for it.
 That is, nothing.
 Even worse, it can be misleading.

-Get such information and advice about Illinois’ alcohol laws from a lawyer with license in the state.
+Get such information and advice about Illinois’ alcohol laws from an expert.
+That is a lawyer with a license in the state.
 Alcohol laws and enforcement vary widely.
 For this reason, it’s a good idea to select an attorney in the relevant county or city.

 Of course, the best advice of all is not to drink and drive.